in2code-de/in2publish_core/UPGRADING.md

 ## For admins

-### Change TypoScript Paths For Templates
-TYPO3 v12 compatibility requires changes in the TypoScript configuration.
-The TypoScript path `module.tx_in2publish.view` can no longer be used to overwrite templates.
-Please read [60149-Change-TypoScriptPathsForTemplates.md] for details on how to adjust your TypoScript configuration.

 ### Change .yml configuration files
 Up to version 12.2, the Content Publisher used the YAML parser [Spyc] for parsing the configuration files.
 Since TYPO3 now ships with a YAML parser, we now use this parser to reduce the code we have to maintain.